MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/lync-cert/partner-qualification.md

 With the launch of Lync Server, there will no longer be qualifying solutions with Office Communications Server 2007 or 2007 R2.

 ### Technical requirements for qualification
 - Be an IP-PBX, SIP-PSTN gateway, SIP trunking, E911 service provider and survivable branch appliance vendor.
-This program is not open to system integrators utilizing 3rd party hardware.
+This program isn't open to system integrators utilizing partner hardware.
-- For Direct SIP, comply to the Lync Server 2010 SIP-PSTN gateway or IP-PBX specification.
+- For Direct SIP, comply with the Lync Server 2010 SIP-PSTN gateway or IP-PBX specification.
-- For SIP trunking services, comply to the Lync Server 2010 SIP trunking specification.
+- For SIP trunking services, comply with the Lync Server 2010 SIP trunking specification.
-- For service providers using an Acme Packet SBC, please refer to the document "Microsoft Communications Server "14" SIP Trunking with the Acme Packet Net-Net Session Director", available for [download](https://www.microsoft.com/downloads/details.aspx?FamilyID=3ec8a7cb-488c-4ea3-bba1-c00d59295f9c).
+- For service providers using an Acme Packet SBC, refer to the document "Microsoft Communications Server "14" SIP Trunking with the Acme Packet Net-Net Session Director", available for [download](https://www.microsoft.com/downloads/details.aspx?FamilyID=3ec8a7cb-488c-4ea3-bba1-c00d59295f9c).

 ### Program requirements for qualification
 - Company must have a standard NDA signed with Microsoft.